 We welcome service animals in our offices.
 If you need special accommodations for your service animal, please let us know in advance of services.

-We also make reasonable accommodations for pets (service and non) in our shelters.
+We also make reasonable accommodations for pets (service and non-service) in our shelters.
 If you have any questions about bringing your pet into shelter with you, please call us.

 Web